 The information about universities and subject choices has been really useful.
 I have gained an insight into what I want to do in the future and I have decided to study International Relations at university.

 The student mentors and teachers were brilliant, all of them.
 I loved talking with them and learned so much!
 They were so patient and always provided useful advice and encouragement which really gave us confidence, especially for the interviews and group discussions.
-I do not think anything about the course could be better – just make it longer!
+I do not think anything about the course could be better!

 I have learned to write a well structured personal statement which is crucial for applying to universities in the UK, as well as for certain jobs.
 I have also learned how to present and promote an imaginative but realistic business idea.